Oklahoma Department of Rehabilitation Services:

 - The DRS State Plan has provisions, during times of limited resources, to serve clients under an order of selection which means some eligible applicants may be placed on waiting lists until funds are available to pay for services.
 Consumers are encouraged to apply for services during an order of selection because those on waiting lists will be served on a first-come, first-served basis.

-- Visual Services provides a wide array of rehabilitation programs that include: rehabilitation counseling, employment, independent living services, Older Blind Program (page 54) Business Enterprise Program, special library services (page 53) and information access via telephone.
+- Services for the Blind and Visually Impaired webpage provides a wide array of rehabilitation programs that include: rehabilitation counseling, employment, independent living services, Older Blind Program (page 54) Business Enterprise Program, special library services (page 53), and information access via telephone.

 - Independent living services include rehabilitation teachers and mobility specialists that can provide adjustment counseling; instruction in personal and home management; communications; recreation or leisure activities; the community; and use of the white cane.